-LEGAL NOTICE CITY OF LANCASTER NOTICE OF PUBLIC HEARING
+LEGAL NOTICE CITY OF LANCASTER

+NOTICE OF PUBLIC HEARING

-PROPOSED 5-YEAR CONSOLIDATED PLAN (2010-2015) AND ONE-YEAR ANNUAL ACTION PLAN (2010-2011) FOR COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) PROGRAM
+PROPOSED CONSOLIDATED PLAN ANNUAL ACTION PLAN FOR COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) PROGRAM 2011 PROGRAM YEAR

-Notice is hereby given that the City Council of the City of Lancaster will conduct a public hearing to accept comments and suggestions on the Five-Year Consolidated Plan (2010-2015) and One-Year Action Plan (2010-2011) for the use of Community Development Block Grant (CDBG), beginning July 1, 2010, as part of its compliance with the U. S. Department of Housing and Urban Development Community Block Grant funding requirements.
+Notice is hereby given that the City Council of the City of Lancaster will conduct a public hearing to accept comments and suggestions on the Consolidated Plan proposed Action Plan for the use of Community Development Block Grant (CDBG) funds for the 2011 Program Year, beginning July 1, 2011, as part of its compliance with the U. S. Department of Housing and Urban Development Community Block Grant funding requirements.